Bihu

-The Rongali Bihu coincides the Assamese New year and as well as with other regions of Indian subcontinent, East Asia and South-East Asia, which follow the Hindu calendar and Buddhist calendar.
+The Rongali Bihu is the most important of them all, coincides with the Assamese New Year and as well as with other regions of Indian subcontinent, East Asia and South-East Asia, which follow the Hindu calendar and Buddhist calendar.
 The other two Bihu festivals every year are unique to Assamese people.
 Like some other Indian festivals, Bihu is associated with agriculture, and rice in particular.
 Bohag Bihu is a sowing festival, Kati Bihu is associated with crop protection and worship of plants and crops and is an animistic form of the festival, while Bhogali Bihu is a harvest festival.
 Assamese celebrate the Rongali Bihu with feasts, music and dancing.
 Some hang brass, copper or silver pots on poles in front of their house, while children wear flower garlands then greet the new year as they pass through the rural streets.

 The three Bihu are Assamese festivals elders in family, fertility and mother goddess, but the celebrations and rituals reflect influences from Southeast Asia and Sino-Tibetan cultures.
 In contemporary times, the Bihus are celebrated by all Assamese people irrespective of religion, caste or creed.
 It is also celebrated overseas by the Assamese diaspora community living worldwide.

-The term Bihu is also used to simply Bihu dance otherwise called Bihu Naas and Bihu folk songs also called Bihu Geet.
+The term Bihu is also used to imply Bihu dance otherwise called Bihu Naas and Bihu folk songs also called Bihu Geet.

 History

-Although the modern form of Bihu is a synthesis of varied cultural elements from diverse ethnic groups like Tibeto-Burman and Tai, it has deep roots in the indigenous culture.